About the Ridley Family of Scholarships

 Scholar Selection Process

 - September: UVA Office of Admission’s Outreach team send initial communication to guidance counselors in every high school in Virginia, and a targeted group of out-of-state schools, introducing their work and outlining scholarship opportunities for underrepresented students.
-This letter includes the request that students who would like to be considered for scholarships submit their completed applications to the University
+This letter includes the request that students who would like to be considered for scholarships submit their completed applications to the University by December 1.

 - December 18: Guidance counselors are requested to have submitted their nomination forms to the Office of Admission’s Outreach team